LAST UPDATED: April 7, 2021

 Copper-tipped spark plugs are the most common and standard form of the spark plug.
 Copper is one of the best conductors of electricity, and for that reason, copper plugs do not overheat easily.
 That extends the life of the spark plug.
-They are typically inexpensive and can last for about 40,000 miles before they start to erode naturally.
+They are typically inexpensive and can last for several thousand miles before they start to erode naturally.

 Single platinum plugs are more expensive than copper despite the fact that they are less conductive than the latter.
 That’s because they tend to last longer since the metal does not erode or wear out as easily as copper.
-Platinum-tipped spark plugs can last for up to 100,000 miles but may experience slight overheating issues.
+Platinum-tipped spark plugs can last much longer than copper plugs, but may experience slight overheating issues.

 Double platinum spark plugs have double plates of platinum on the tip.
 They can, therefore, last longer and perform better than the single-platinum versions.
 They are also more expensive.
 However, they still experience overheating issues since the properties of platinum remain the same.

 Iridium isn’t a great conductor of electricity, but that doesn’t compromise on its performance as a spark plug.
-In fact, iridium plugs can outlast the copper versions; they have a service life of about 60,000 miles.
+In fact, iridium plugs can outlast the copper versions; they have a service life of about 40,000 to 80,000 miles, depending on the manufacturer.
 However, they are the most expensive of the four versions, since iridium is a harder metal to find.